In this article:

 Filtering using Scripts

 To create a filter based on a condition between two fields, advanced queries using script can be used.
-This is especially useful when analyzing comparison of annotated results.
-To search for sequences that have more counts in Sample A over Sample B, use an SQL filter query in the form:
+This is especially useful when analyzing comparisons of annotated results.
+To learn more about Comparison Result Documents, and how to make them, see Comparing Results across Multiple Experiments.
+To search for sequences that have more normalized counts in focused_library_trimer_pan4 over focused_library_trimer_pan0, use an SQL filter query in the form:

-In this example, Count Sample A and Count Sample B are the two fields we are filtering on, is the operator.
+In this example, Normalized Count focused_library_trimer_pan0 and Normalized Count focused_library_trimer_pan4 are the two fields we are filtering on, > is the operator.